 Hummingbirds are the world's smallest birds we can observe, from the lush forest of South America to the cool parts of Alaska.
 Despite their tiny size, these colorful birds possess significant memory skills.
-Furthermore, they are the only creature that can move like a helicopter (forward, backward, and sideways).
+Furthermore, they are the only creatures that can move like a helicopter (forward, backward, and sideways).

 Whether you are an experienced birdwatcher, an aspiring naturalist, or simply an admirer of nature's wonders, these interesting hummingbird facts will amaze you.